2025 Brazil blackout: Water and communications

 In some areas of Amapá, Bahia, and Amazonas, water pumping stations stopped functioning temporarily due to the lack of power supply.
 Telecommunication networks, including those of Claro, TIM, and Vivo, experienced short service interruptions in parts of the Northeast and North regions.

 Internet and education

 Internet connectivity was temporarily disrupted in several cities.
 Some universities and schools postponed morning classes due to the outage, particularly in the South Region and the Northeast Region.

 Recovery

 According to ONS, the process of restoring the electrical system began immediately after the detection of the incident.
 By 01:30, approximately 80% of the national load had been reconnected, and the National Interconnected System was fully restored by 03:00.

 The Companhia Paranaense de Energia (Copel) confirmed that the fire at the Bateias Substation had been controlled by the Paraná State Fire Department and reported that no injuries or damage to other equipment occurred.

+Aftermath

+The company warned that indemnities will increase electricity bills, and Aneel projected that they will increase by 6,3%, referring to R$ 47.8 billion in subsidies.
+However, the Supreme Court published a decision changing the calculation of the amounts.

+The expiration of the concession is studied for Enel by Aneel, after subsequent blackouts.
+Campaigns and hearings have been convened since then in the Legislative Assembly of Paraná (Alep), and other municipal chambers of the state, for the renationalization of Copel, and it's been the main focus of Partido dos Trabalhadores there.